oasis-tcs/openc2-oc2ls/oc2ls.md

 | 7 | **domain_name** | Domain-Name | 1 | A network domain name. |
 | 1030 | **abc** | abc:Target | 1 | Imported targets defined in the "abc" profile |

-Note that the ID and Name of a field whose Type is imported are arbitrary.
-For convenience the name of the field can be the same as the nsid of the imported type, but any name can be used.
-Type names (including nsids) never appear in data instances, so using the nsid as the field name can serve as a hint for where the type is defined.
-The **device** target and the **abc** target have different Types, and even though the combined schema includes type definitions for both Device and abc:Device, those definitions do not conflict and can be used together.
+The **device** target and the **abc** target have different Types, and even though the combined schema includes type definitions for both Device and abc:Device, those definitions do not conflict.

+The ID and Name of a field whose Type is imported are arbitrary, but because there may not be a way for a Producer to query the schema used by a Consumer, the field Name used for an imported type SHOULD be the nsid of that type.

 ### 3.1.6 Serialization
 OpenC2 is agnostic of any particular serialization; however, implementations MUST support JSON serialization in accordance with RFC 7493 and additional requirements specified in the following table.